Cups to Teaspoons - Cooking & Baking Conversions

 There are 48 teaspoons in 1 cup.
 This conversion is needed for accurate cooking and baking.

-Cups are often used in American recipes for convenience, while grams provide precision in other regions.
+Cups are frequently used in American recipes for convenience, while grams provide precision in other regions.
 Converting cups to teaspoons helps maintain accuracy.

 Browse our collection of 6 Volume converters.
 Each converter provides instant, accurate results for professional and academic use.